 Either way, we recommend you consult our guide to optimizing the post-click landing page experience:

-Then, improve your prospects’ post-click experience with designer-friendly features and 100% customizable templates.
+Then, improve your prospects’ post-click landing page with designer-friendly features and 100% customizable templates.
 Sign up for an Instapage Enterprise demo today.

 See the Instapage Enterprise Plan in Action.